tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/02-views.md

 <x-icon name="material-symbols:php" class="size-4 text-indigo-400" />
 ```

 The first time a specific icon is being rendered, Tempest will query the [Iconify API](https://iconify.design/docs/api/queries.html) to fetch the corresponding SVG tag.
-The result of this query will be cached indefinitely, so it can be reused at no furthemr cost.
+The result of this query will be cached indefinitely, so it can be reused at no further cost.

 :::info
 Iconify has a large collection of icon sets, which you may browse using the [Icônes](https://icones.js.org/) directory.